-Meiji Marble Chocolate: The First Grain Chocolate
+Meiji Marble Chocolate: Japan’s First Grain Chocolate

 Meiji Marble Chocolate

-The sugar coatings are colorful and glossy, making the grains look like marbles.
+The sugar coatings are colorful and glossy, making the grains like marbles.

 The outer sugar coating is crumbly, and its original aim was to prevent the chocolate inside from melting in the summer heat.